General Hunting Regulations

 - For Commission-sanctioned field trials, judges do not need to have a hunting license.
 For all other types of field trials, judges must have a N.C. hunting license.

-- Applications for authorization of a Commission-sanctioned field trial may be obtained online at ncwildlife.org/licensing.
+- A Commission sanctioned field trial permit may be obtained online at ncwildlife.org/licensing for $10.

 Motor Vehicles, Boats and Vessels

 - It is unlawful to use any of the following in taking wild birds or animals: